MicrosoftDocs/azure-devops-docs/docs/pipelines/library/task-groups.md

 The version number doesn't change, and the latest changes show up in the pipeline definition automatically.
 For example, if your task group is version `1`, you can have any number of minor version updates such as `1.1`, `1.2`, and `1.3`.
 In your pipeline, the task group version shows as `1.*`.

-Use minor version updates for small changes in the task group, when you expect pipelines to use the new change without editing the version in the pipeline definition.
+Use minor version updates for small changes in the task group, when you expect pipelines to use the new change without changing the version number in the pipeline definition.

 ### Create a major version update